aidapira/crypto-trading-bot-app/README.md

 ## App architecture pattern

 The app follows an MVC structure.
 The server API's are placed in server folder.
+The database used in MongoDB.

 In the views folder, there are 6 class components.
 There are 2 reusable class components which are the InputField and SelectField componenet.
 The input field is used twice, shown below: